List of Homestuck characters: Tavros Nitram

+After his team's session is completed, he gains robotic legs from Equius, but Vriska kills him shortly afterwards in a duel between the two of them on the meteor.
+His pre-retcon ghost self eventually leads an army against Lord English, while his post-retcon body is prototyped into Jane's sprite along with God Cat, creating Gcatavrosprite.
+His astrological sign is Taurus.

+Tavros' ancestral figure, Rufioh (also known as Rogue of Breath), was inspired by the character Rufio from the 1991 film Hook.
+Dante Basco, who played Rufio in Hook, started reading Homestuck because his character made an appearance in it, and he later stated that Tavros is his favorite Homestuck character because of his relation to Rufio.

+Sollux Captor

 Sollux Captor is a computer programmer whose personality is associated with ideas of duality and bifurcation.
 Sollux is a gold-blood, a caste known for great psychic power.
-He is the one who programs Sgrub (the troll version of Sburb) from the code Aradia Megido found.
+He is the one who programs Sgrub (the troll version of Sburb) from the code Aradia Megido found, and designates himself the leader of the Blue Team.
 Sollux has the ability to talk to the recently deceased, who inform him that Alternia will be annihilated.
-He also claims that he is destined to go blind before dying, a claim which later proves to be partially true.
 Sollux speaks with a severe lisp, and his typing quirk reflects this.
-He frequently calls his friends by two-letter abbreviations of their names (e.g. Karkat becomes KK, Terezi becomes TZ, etc.).
-His introduction mirrors Dave Strider's and his astrological sign is Gemini.
+His astrological sign is Gemini.